yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 > Example:
 >
-> ​    Integers and addition form a Abelian group.
+> ​    Integers and addition form an Abelian group.

 If every element of an Abelian group $A$ can be written as sum of *integer multiples* of elements from a subset $\set{G_i}$ of the group $A$.
 (See a simple definition of a general group generator [here](http://mathworld.wolfram.com/GroupGenerators.html).) $A$ is said to be **generated** by $\set{G_i}$, and elements of $\set{G_i}$ are called **generators**.
 If $\set{G_i}$ is also finite, $A$ is said to be **finitely generated** by $\set{G_i}$.